bulingfeng/bulingfeng.github.io/_posts/english/movie/2024-07-25-Lost-In-Tailand.md

 Of course!

-You work for a TV shopping network!
+Your work for a TV shopping network!

 Do you think ladyboys

 were born as ladyboys?

+todo-2024-07-27

 Look behind you.
 They are ladyboys